Skip to main content

 How to choose a Medicare Part D plan

-Think about your unique needs when choosing a Medicare plan.
-You may consider the following:
+Think about your unique needs when it’s time to choose a Medicare coverage plan.
+Here are some things to think about:

 • Compare Medicare Part D costs.
-Consider what you can afford against what you need from your plan.
+Consider what you can afford against what you need from your Medicare insurance plan.

 How much does Medicare Part D cost?